-Recently, I’ve come across a lot of questions in forums about the safety of running water bowls (aka cat fountains).
+Recently, we’ve come across a lot of questions in forums about the safety of running water fountains.

-I thought now is a good time to clear up any misconceptions about them.
+We thought now was a good time to clear up any misconceptions about the safety of using cat water fountains.

 Read on to find out why cat fountains aren’t just safe, but also a fabulous option!